FG pays university lecturers 2 months withheld salaries – The Sun Nigeria

 Attempt by the OAGF to pay the withheld salaries by demanding for the lecturers’ Bank Verification Number (BVN) was rejected by ASUU.

-ASUU Lagos Zone Coordinator, Prof Olusiji Sowande acknowledged the payment, adding “the withheld salaries was paid though we don’t know the details yet.
+ASUU Lagos Zone Coordinator, Prof Olusiji Sowande acknowledged the payment, but added; “the withheld salaries was paid though we don’t know the details yet.
 Consultation is ongoing and the union will react appropriately.”

-ASUU University of Lagos branch chairman, Dr. Dele Ashiru said reports indicate that majority of members received payment alert for the unlawfully withheld salaries for the months of February and March.
+Also, ASUU, University of Lagos branch chairman, Dr Dele Ashiru, said that “reports indicate that the majority of members received payment alert for the unlawfully withheld salaries for the months of February and March.”

 “Our struggle goes beyond the question of salary payment/IPPIS.
-Our members are advised to remain resolute and steadfast as we await further directive from the national leadership.”
+Our members are advised to remain resolute and steadfast as we await further directive from the national leadership,” he said.

 A lecturer at Ahmadu Bello University, Zaira confirmed receipt of the February and March salaries through the rejected IPPIS platform.

 “I and my colleagues are wondering how the OAGF got ASUU members enrolled on the IPPIS platform which the union had earlier rejected.
-Our national leaders should take up the issue with the appropriate authorities, ” stated the ABU senior lecturer.
+Our national leadership should take up the issue with the appropriate authorities, “ the ABU senior lecturer said.

-The image maker of OAGF, Mr. Henshaw Ogubike did not respond to question on how the payment was made when the affected ASUU members in 43 federal universities did not enroll on the IPPIS platform.
+The image-maker of OAGF, Mr Henshaw Ogubike did not respond to question on how the payment was made when the affected ASUU members in 43 federal universities did not enrol on the IPPIS platform.

-Currently, ASUU members nationwide are on strike to press home the non-implementation of 2009 signed agreement, other Memorandum of Understanding (MoUs), IPPIS issue, and renegotiation of the 2009 agreement.
+Currently, ASUU members nationwide are on strike to press home the non-implementation of 2009 signed agreement, other Memorandum of Understanding (MoU), IPPIS issue and renegotiation of the 2009 agreement.

 Leave a Reply